robsmayer/historia-web-pt/ietf/rfc/rfc748/index.md

                       TELNET RANDOMLY-LOSE Option

-1. Command name and code.
+1. Nome e código do comando.

    RANDOMLY-LOSE        256

-2. Command meanings.
+2. Significado do comando.
+(O que o comando faz)

-   IAC WILL RANDOMLY-LOSE
+   IAC WILL RANDOMLY-LOSE (IAC vai RAMDOMLY-LOSE)

       The sender  of this command  REQUESTS  permission  to, or confirms that it will, randomly lose.